serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 While updating Serenity.Web, VS might show a dialog with text "Your Project has been configured to support TypeScript".
 Click YES.

+### Ensuring Package Updates Caused No Problems

+Rebuild your solution again and run it.
+Open some pages, dialogs etc. and make sure that it is working properly with 2.0 packages.